clemsonsec/skilldetective/skilldetective_policy_detector/readme.md

 5 The results are in folder “result”.

   Summary of policy-violating skills and actions are in files ”all_problematic_skills_result.csv” and “all_problematic_actions_result.csv”.

   More details about each category are shown in “result/details” folder.

+6 Policy detector results include both static analysis result (from skills/actions' description, privacy policy, permission) and dynamic analysis result (from skills/actions' outputs).